 Full specification of file URIs and MRNs supported by S-100 are contained in S-100 Part 1, clause 1-4.6.
+Use of different types of URIs by ECDIS implementations may be restricted by ECDIS implementations and noted in S-98 Annex C.

 As long as the mapping from the external resource metadata to the dataset metadata is unique it is valid, so multiple datasets are able to “share” common external resources within an Exchange Catalogue without ambiguity.
-To provide unambiguous file URIs from external resources to datasets all dataset filenames must be unique
+To provide unambiguous file URIs from external resources to datasets all base dataset filenames must be unique

-Dataset naming shall follow a standard pattern to give implementers the assurance of unique names for incoming datasets.
+Dataset naming shall follow a standard pattern to give implementers the assurance of unique dataset base names for incoming datasets.

 XXXYYYYØØØØØØØØØ.[EXT]